Virginia Tech® home

 Benefits are handled by the university's central Human Resources Office.

-All departments are required to provide restricted Research Faculty employees Terms of Faculty Offer Reappointments prior to the end date on their original or current Terms of Faculty Offer.
+All departments are required to provide restricted research faculty employees Terms of Faculty Offer Reappointments prior to the end date on their original or current Terms of Faculty Offer.
 Reappointments can be made for one month or up to three years.

 • Research professor